danwale/HuaweiFusionSolar-ChargeHQ-Integration/README.md

 It is in early development and testing with my own home setup for now, once initial testing is complete I'll open up the Docker repository for public access (it's private while I do early alpha version testing) and welcome any feedback on your experience.
 **Of course if you really like this service and want to thank me a donation would be much appreciated, see the various donation method buttons above.**

+**NOTE**: The testing of the values calculated for grid consumption vs solar consumption is still required, I've added a feature toggle in the settings (HUAWEI:SENDGRIDVALUES) to be able to turn this data on/off easily for testing which gives the desired effect.

 Sample docker-compose.yml:

 ```yaml
 version: "3"